Autofill Help

 - This column is optional.

-This column supports {@variable_name}
+This column supports

 - Mode: The form fill method to use when autofilling.
 This option is only applicable to Text and Password rules.
 Backup rules and hidden fields will always be filled using the Safe mode by default.

-- Safe – Select this method to autofill only fields that are empty.
+- Safe β Select this method to autofill only fields that are empty.
 This is the default method to be on the safe side.

-- Overwrite – Select this method to autofill all fields, including non-empty fields.
+- Overwrite β Select this method to autofill all fields, including non-empty fields.

-- Prepend – Select this method to insert Value at the beginning of the field.
+- Prepend β Select this method to insert Value at the beginning of the field.

-- Append – Select this method to insert Value at the end of the field.
+- Append β Select this method to insert Value at the end of the field.

-- Wrap – Select this method to insert Value at the beginning and end of the field.
+- Wrap β Select this method to insert Value at the beginning and end of the field.

-- Increment – Select this method to add 1 to the existing field if it contains a number.
+- Increment β Select this method to add 1 to the existing field if it contains a number.

-- Decrement – Select this method to subtract 1 from the existing field if it contains a number.
+- Decrement β Select this method to subtract 1 from the existing field if it contains a number.

 Profiles

 Profiles allow you to organize all your autofill rules into different categories.
 For example, you can have separate profiles for addresses, personal info, account logins, blog post templates, and advanced search forms.
 To add, rename, rearrange, delete, duplicate, and sort profiles, select "Manage..." from the profile chooser to bring up the Manage Profiles dialog.
 If you delete an existing profile, you have the option to also delete all rules assigned to that profile or delete only the profile and move all rules to Unfiled.
 Shift- and Ctrl-click on multiple profiles to perform bulk operations on them.
-After making changes, click the Save and Close button to save your changes; clicking Cancel, clicking anywhere outside the dialog, and pressing Escape will discard all your changes.
-You can assign an autofill rule to a profile by clicking [›] to move it into the profile, or simply by switching to that profile and adding a new rule (rules added while viewing all profiles will be assigned to Unfiled).
+After making changes, click the Save and Close button to save your changes; clicking Cancel, clicking anywhere outside the dialog, and pressing Esc will discard all your changes.
+You can assign an autofill rule to a profile by clicking to move it into the profile, or simply by switching to that profile and adding a new rule (rules added while viewing all profiles will be assigned to Unfiled).

-Site – If you would like to restrict all of the autofill rules in a profile to a certain page or domain, then enter any part of the document title (text inside <title>
+Site β If you would like to restrict all of the autofill rules in a profile to a certain page or domain, then enter any part of the document title (text inside <title>

-tag) or URL here.
-This is similar to the Site column in the rules table, but works at the profile level.
-Note that rule-level site filters take priority over the profile site filter.
-As with the Name and Site columns, this field takes a Regular Expression, so these reserved characters should be escaped (i.e., preceded with a backslash): ^ $ . ? + * \ | ( ) { } [ ]
+As with the Name and Site columns, this field takes a regex, so these reserved characters should be escaped (i.e., preceded with a backslash): ^ $ . ? + * \ | ( ) { } [ ]

-Hotkey – Enter a hotkey combination here to be able to quickly execute all the rules in this profile by pressing the assigned hotkey.
+Hotkey β Enter a hotkey combination here to be able to quickly execute all the rules in this profile by pressing the assigned hotkey.

 NOTE: Some hotkeys may not work if there is a conflict with another software or extension, or the hotkey is reserved by the operating system or browser.

-profile/rule ID: options
+profile/rule ID: parameters

-The following options are available:
+The following parameters are available:

 all=true|false

-to execute the rule regardless of what the active profile is when the "Autofill active profile only" option is enabled (default is false
+to execute the rule regardless of what the active profile is when the "Autofill active profile only" option is enabled (default isfalse

-is the number of seconds to wait before autofilling; this overrides the global delay option (default is 0
+is the number of seconds to wait before autofilling; this overrides the global delay option (default is0

-to always autofill, even when in manual mode (default is false
+to always autofill, even when in manual mode (default isfalse

 Multiple options can be separated by spaces, e.g.: